Milton knocks out power to millions and spawns tornadoes across Florida. At least 5 dead

 Jessie Schaper, a meteorologist with the National Weather Service in Melbourne, Florida, said it was too early to know exactly how many tornadoes touched down or how strong they were.

-Among the tornadoes, one twister touched down in the lightly populated Everglades and crossed Interstate 75.
-Another apparent tornado hit in Fort Myers, snapping tree limbs and tearing a gas station's canopy to shreds.

-The Spanish Lakes Country Club near Fort Pierce, on Florida’s Atlantic Coast, was hit particularly hard, with homes destroyed and at least five people killed in tornadoes, the St. Lucie County Sheriff’s Office said.
+The five tornado deaths happened in the Spanish Lakes Country Club near Fort Pierce, on Florida’s Atlantic Coast, where homes were destroyed, authorities said.

-Before the hurricane arrived, about 125 homes were destroyed, many of them mobile homes in communities for senior citizens, said Kevin Guthrie, director of the Florida Division of Emergency Management.
+Speaking at a White House briefing, Homeland Security Secretary Alejandro Mayorkas said there were reports of as many as 10 fatalities from tornadoes, but he cautioned that the number was tentative.

+“It is our job to make sure that that number doesn’t climb through valiant search-and-rescue efforts," he said.

 About 90 minutes after making landfall, Milton was downgraded to a Category 2 storm.
-By early Thursday, the hurricane was a Category 1 storm with maximum sustained winds of about 85 mph (135 kph) and leaving the state near Cape Canaveral.
+By Thursday afternoon, it was headed into the Atlantic Ocean as a post-tropical cyclone with winds of 75 mph (120 kph) — just barely hurricane force.

-The storm slammed into a region still reeling two weeks after Hurricane Helene flooded streets and homes in western Florida and left at least 230 people dead across the South.
-In many places along the coast, municipalities raced to collect and dispose of debris before Milton's winds and storm surge could toss it around and compound any damage.

 Officials had issued dire warnings to flee or face grim odds of survival.